-Myrbetriq (mirabegron) is a medication used to treat overactive bladder (OAB) in adults.
+Myrbetriq, which contains mirabegron, comes in dosage two dosage options: Myrbetriq 25 mg and 50 mg.
+This medication is used to treat overactive bladder (OAB) in adults.

 Myrbetriq's benefits include:

 Anyone who has experienced overactive bladder can attest to the unpleasant nature of its symptoms.
 Rather than a disease, OAB refers to a collection of urinary symptoms.
-As stated by the Mayo Clinic, those symptoms include:
+These symptoms may include:

-Unfortunately, OAB affects a large number of U.S. adults — according to the Urology Care Foundation, as many as 40 percent of men and 30 percent of women experience symptoms of OAB.
+Unfortunately, OAB affects a large number of U.S. adults.
+As many as 40 percent of men and 30 percent of women experience symptoms of OAB.

 With that in mind, it's not hard to see why Myrbetriq's ability to relieve the symptoms of OAB is a significant benefit.
-As noted on the Myrbetriq website, clinical studies have shown that people taking Myrbetriq experienced improvement in their symptoms within the first several weeks of treatment.
+Myrbetriq works quickly to provide improvements within the first several weeks of treatment.

 Myrbetriq is unique in that it's the first and only medication in its class to target beta-3 receptors via the sympathetic nerve pathway.

 Beta-3 receptors are only found in the urinary bladder, gallbladder and brown fat tissue.
 This means that by targeting beta-3 receptors in particular, Myrbetriq is thus able to target the bladder.

 So, why beta-3 receptors?
 When those receptors are stimulated via Myrbetriq, the smooth muscle surrounding the bladder relaxes.
 In this way, the bladder is able to hold more urine, thereby allowing patients to urinate less frequently and experience fewer symptoms of urgency and leakage.